Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 Now, I know what you’re thinking: couldn’t I just leave the mattress where it is, and sleep—say—a little more to the left?

 And you’re absolutely right!
-Shifting your sleeping position every now and again would do wonders to extend the life of your mattress.
+Shifting your sleeping position every now and again would do wonders to extend the life of mattresses.

 The trouble is, for most of us, it’s not quite that easy.